 Consent

-We might be able to argue that you had permission to be on the property, or had a reasonable belief you were authorized to be there.
-If we can cast some doubt on the factor your entered without consent, you could have a chance at avoiding a criminal trespassing conviction.
+We might be able to argue that you had permission to be on the property or had a reasonable belief that you were authorized to be there.
+If we can cast some doubt on the fact that you entered without consent, you could have a chance at avoiding a criminal trespassing conviction.

 No Interference with Business Activity